 UCLG’s Global Observatory on Local Democracy and Decentralization (GOLD) aims to:

-Promote dialogue and partnership between local authorities and national governments, international institutions, academia, the private sector and local stakeholders.
+- Promote dialogue and partnership between local authorities and national governments, international institutions, academia, the private sector and local stakeholders.

 The GOLD Reports

 The GOLD reports are unprecedented in their scope, covering local governments in all of the major world regions (Asia Pacific, Africa, Europe, North America, Latin America, Eurasia and the Middle East and West Asia) and with a particular focus on metropolitan areas.
 The reports also use a unique methodology: they are drawn up by leading regional specialists working in close consultation with local elected representatives and local government practitioners with experience on the ground.
-GOLD IV adopted, moreover, an unprecedented perspective, exploring the core issues of local development worldwide through the lenses of different kinds of urban and territorial settlements: metropolitan areas, intermediary cities, and territories and small towns.

-Consistent with the overarching strategy of UCLG, the Observatory is now committed to the processes of monitoring and reporting on the implementation of the SDGs, the 2030 Agenda and the other major global agendas.
-GOLD has already presented its first Report on the Localization of the SDGs at the United Nations' High-Level Political Forum on Sustainable Development, in July 2017.
-It is also collaborating with UN-Habitat and UNDP to manage the LocalizingtheSDGs.org online platform, a unique hub to collect, share and voice the practices and experiences of local governments involved, hands on, in the implementation of the SDGs for the empowerment and development of their territories and communities.
+Consistent with the overarching strategy of UCLG, the GOLD is committed to the processes of monitoring and reporting on the implementation of the SDGs, the 2030 Agenda and the other major global agendas.
+The GOLD has already presented four reports called ‘Towards the localization of the SDGs’ at the United Nations' High-Level Political Forum on Sustainable Development that takes place yearly in New York.
+Other initiatives include supporting local and regional authorities in their efforts to localize the SDGs and, particularly, to monitor and report on the achievements and challenges.

-The Observatory is part of the World Secretariat of UCLG and is a core partner of UCLG’s Global Observatory on Local Finance.
-You can contact the director of GOLD and the UCLG's research team at firstname.lastname@example.org.
-You can also address your general inquiries at [email protected], or reach us by phone at +34 93 342 8768.
+The GOLD is part of UCLG’s World Secretariat and is a core partner of UCLG’s Global Observatory on Local Finance.
+You can contact GOLD director Edgardo Bilsky at [email protected] and the UCLG's Research team at [email protected].
+You can also address your general inquiries at [email protected], or reach us by phone at +34 93 342 87 68.